blbadger/blbadger.github.io/clifford-attractor.md

 (X[0], Y[0]) = (10.75, 8.2)
 ```

-For computing Euler's formula let's loop over the clifford function, adding in each next computed value to the numpy array.
+For computing (2), let's loop over the clifford function, adding in each next computed value to the numpy array.
 ```python
 # euler's method for tracking differential equations
 for i in range(iterations-1):